Sudolphus/tamagochi-clone/README.md

 1. Internet browser
 2. A code editor like VSCode or Atom to view or edit the codebase.

-Open by downloading:
-1. Download this repository onto your computer by clicking the 'clone or download button'
-2. Double click index.html to open it in your web browser

 Open via Bash/GitBash:
 1. Clone this repository onto your computer:
 `git clone https://github.com/Sudolphus/tamagochi-clone`